North Carolina Veterinary Medical Association Public and Private Animal Shelter Fund

 Proposals are solicited from public and private animal shelters, as defined by the North Carolina Department of Agriculture & Consumer Services Veterinary Division.
 The NCVMA is offering a one-time grant of up to $2500 to assist North Carolina shelters in making improvements and to ensure shelters are in compliance with the NC Department of Agriculture inspection guidelines.
 Monies may only be used to make necessary repairs to housing facilities and primary enclosures or to make necessary facility upgrades that support animal welfare in the shelter.
-Grant monies from the NCVMA may not be used for personnel expenditures.
+Grant monies from the NCVMA may not be used for personnel expenditures or for medications.

 1. Title Page

 4. Name of shelter director, manager or appropriate contact person, NC licensed shelter veterinarian of record.